-Every Future Electric Car | Range, Price, and Launch Date | Digital Trends
+Future Electric Cars | Digital Trends

 Base price: TBD

 The third Aston Martin sedan to wear the Lagonda nameplate will break all ties with tradition.
-It will be less boxier than its predecessors, and it will exist at the unlikely intersection of sedans, crossovers, and vans.
-We don’t know how much of the concept’s design will change as it pivots towards production.
+It will be less boxy than its predecessors, and it will exist at the unlikely intersection of sedans, crossovers, and vans.
+We don’t know how much of the concept’s design will change as it pivots toward production.
 Aston Martin hasn’t said much about it because it’s currently focused on ramping up production of the DBX, its first entry into the SUV segment.

-The British firm hopes to build up Lagonda as a sub-brand aimed at Rolls-Royce and Bentley; that means luxury first, and performance second.
-The sedan shown above will be joined by a crossover in 2022.
+The British firm hopes to build up Lagonda as a sub-brand aimed at Rolls-Royce and Bentley; that means luxury first, performance second.
+The sedan shown above will be joined by a crossover, but neither will arrive until the second half of the 2020s.
+Aston Martin is standing on shaky financial footing, so it delayed both to focus on more profitable sports cars.

 BMW i4